We encounter God in an intimate relationship through daily prayer, the sacraments and the Scriptures.

 — St. John Henry Newman

-I am incredibly excited to be serving at the University of XXXXX!
-With my teammates [1], [2], and [3], I look forward to invigorating the culture on my campus and introducing students to a deeper relationship with Jesus through authentic, Christ-centered friendship.
+I am incredibly excited to be serving at Indiana University and Purdue University in Indianapolis!
+With my teammates Lexi and Leslie, I look forward to invigorating the culture on my campus and introducing students to a deeper relationship with Jesus through authentic, Christ-centered friendship.

 For I know the plans I have for you, says the Lord, plans for welfare and not for evil, to give you a future and a hope.